Animenosekai/translate/README.md

 - [Translate.com](https://www.translate.com)
 - [Yandex Translate](https://translate.yandex.com)

+... but plugins can be made and/or used.
+More on that in the [plugins](#plugins) section.

-All of the names belong to their respective rightholders.
+> All of the names belong to their respective rightholders.

 ## Usage